opendocsg/slw-judgments-backfill/2001_SGHC_188/report.md

 With respect, the trial judge`s application of s 34 was erroneous.
 The `criminal act` in the present case was the deception of Yeo Seow Eng into approving the progress payment of $220,000, this being the offence under s 420 of the Penal Code.
 The `criminal act` was completed when Yeo Seow Eng was deceived and the 20th progress payment was transferred to Eng Tat`s account.
 The acts of the appellant, which included paying off the $100,000 to Wong and submitting P10 to the Ministry almost two years later, were performed long after the `criminal act` had crystallised.
 The appellant`s acts could thus not be considered to be constituent parts of the `criminal act` as defined by s 34.
 This was not a situation where the `criminal act` consisted of a series of acts, with one of the accomplices doing some of the acts and the other accomplice doing the rest.
 This was a case where the `criminal act` was done solely by one person only, and that was Wong.

-In this respect, the case of **Edmund Nathan v PP** [1997] 3 SLR 782 , cited by the prosecution, was quite distinguishable.
+In this respect, the case of **Edmund Nathan v PP** <span class="citation">[1997] 3 SLR 782</span> , cited by the prosecution, was quite distinguishable.
 In that case, the appellant solicitor clearly participated in the criminal act, as it was he who prepared the S & P document with the inflated sale price, which document had been instrumental in his client`s act of deceiving the bank.
 In the present case, the act of deceiving Yeo Seow Eng was executed wholly by Wong, without the appellant having any hand in it.

 The end analysis in respect of s 34 was thus as follows: the appellant played no part in the execution of the `criminal act` (the criminal act being the preparation and tendering of the false progress claim and the consequent deception of Yeo Seow Eng).
 That act was done entirely by Wong.
 The appellant was not even present at the time of the preparation or submission of the false progress claim to Yeo Seow Eng.
 That being the case, it could not be said that the appellant `participated` in any way in Wong`s criminal act.
 The conviction under s 34 therefore could not be sustained.